-There are many wildlife sanctuaries and national park in Rajasthan and tourists must include Rajasthan National Park in their itinerary.
+There are many wildlife sanctuaries and national parks in Rajasthan and tourists must include Rajasthan National Park in their itinerary.

 When we talk of a trip to Rajasthan, it usually conjures up an image of vast deserts, royal palaces, and historical forts, etc. But a great reason to visit Rajasthan is also the Rajasthan National Parks and Wildlife Sanctuaries

-Where millions of tourists visit every year.
-The national parks of Rajasthan are home to some amazing flora and fauna.
+Millions of tourists visit the national parks of Rajasthan every year, home to some amazing flora and fauna.
 Where tourists also get an opportunity to get personal with animals by going on a jungle safari.

 Famous National Park In Rajasthan,